skillrepos/codeium-basics/labs.md

 ```
 // function to parse url
 ```
-8. Hit enter and you will probably see a similar line to
+8. Hit enter and you will probably see a similar line to the below.
+If not, you may need to use the ">" button in the acceptance bar to flip to the next option.

 ```
 function parseURL(url) {